 Young Mens’ Christian Association has been a ‘life-saver” for many young men who were ‘new’ to New York City Malcolm X stayed at the 135th Street location after moving to Harlem from Omaha, Nebraska in the 1950’s.
 He would later become Malcolm X, a cherished religious and Civil Rights leader and activist.

 (Stop H) – Doug E’s Restaurant – 2245 Adam Clayton Powell Jr Blvd,/corner of 132nd Street (map)

-This church is a smaller church with a real big heart for gospel music and soul-stirring sermons.
+This church is a smaller church with a really big heart for gospel music and soul-stirring sermons.
 Visit this church on a Sunday morning at 10:30 am for the Gospel Inspirational service.

-(Stop K) – Hotel Theresa (corner of 125th Street/Adam Clayton Powell, Jr. Blvd.)
+(Stop M) – Hotel Theresa Corner of 125th Street/Adam Clayton Powell, Jr. Blvd.

 Harlem’s first luxury hotel.
 Martin Luther King, Jr. stayed there during his visit to New York City; Fidel Castro stayed there during his visit to New York City.

 (Stop N) – Apollo Theater – (253 West 125th Street) (map)

 World-famous music hall, opened in 1914 originally, later re-named, Apollo Theater.
 Amateur Night has been hosted for several years on Wednesday nights at 7:30 pm.
 BE GOOD OR BE GONE!
 Read more about the Apollo Theater here.

 Harlem received its name from the Dutch.
 Originally a Dutch village, formally organized in 1658, Harlem is named after the city of Haarlem in the Netherlands.
 Harlem was largely farmland and belonged to the descents of Dutch, French and English settlers during the seventh and eighteenth centuries.
 African Americans migrated to Harlem around the 1900’s during the Great Migration.

 The Harlem Renaissance